zbouvier/IUS-Hacktoberfest/README.md

             "favoriteLanguages": ["Python", "JavaScript"],
             "hobbies": [""]
         }
-    }
+    },
     ]
 }
 ```

-Please note that there is no comma at the end of your new person.
+Please note that there **is** no comma at the end of your new person.
+Technically this makes it not valid JSON, however in order to allow for easy merges, the program accounts for the trailing comma at the end.